Nolanjue/RoomRenter/README.md

-Project built with SQL, react and express
+Project built with SQL, react and Express.
+Includes cookies and JWT for authentication.